pozitron57/plotnik/README.md

 ![image](https://github.com/pozitron57/plotnik/assets/9392655/0ff9d3d2-fc7b-4fcb-8579-59f208db8560)

 ### 8. Bezier().get_coordinates()
-when plot a complex curve as two separate processes (hence two calls of `ax.plot()`) with large linewidth there may be a bad connection between it.
-To avoid it, you can use Bezier() to calculate coordinates without plotting it.
-Then append these coordinates to other process and matplotlib will smooth it.
+When plotting a complex curve as two separate processes (thus requiring two calls to `ax.plot()`), using a large linewidth may result in poor connections between the segments.
+To resolve this, you can use `Bezier()` to calculate the coordinates without plotting them.
+Then, append these coordinates to the other process.
+Matplotlib will seamlessly join these segments when plotting them in a single `ax.plot()` call.

 ``` python
 import plotnik